stephen-asare-bediako/IGABH-Algorithm-Matlab/README.md

 3.System Requirements
 The IGABH algorithm, competing algorithms (GA,PSO,MA,BH, and GABH), and variants of the IGABH algorithm used for the ablation test were developed and tested using the following environment:

 Item	                            Specification
-MATLAB Version	          MATLAB R2021b
-Required Toolbox	  Fuzzy Logic Toolbox
-Operating System	  Windows 10/11
-Processor	          Intel Core i5, 2.30 GHz
-RAM	                  8 GB
+MATLAB Version	                  MATLAB R2021b Required Toolbox	               Fuzzy Logic Toolbox Operating System	                 Windows 10/11 Processor	                     Intel Core i5, 2.30 GHz RAM	                                  8 GB

 ■ The Fuzzy Logic Toolbox is required to load and execute Adaptivealpha.fis.

-(a)Known MATLAB Version Compatibility
+(a) Known MATLAB Version Compatibility
 The following MATLAB versions given below are known to be compatible with the optimization algorithm MATLAB scripts and can run them smoothly without any errors:
 MATLAB Version	               Status
 R2015a	                      Fully Tested
 R2021b                       Fully Tested
 R2016a - R2019b  	           Expected Compatible
 R2020a - R2026a	             Expected Compatible but not formally tested

 ■ NOTE (Very Important!!!):
 (i).
 Users may need to update “readfis(...)” syntax in IGABH_Algorithm.m and other variants of  IGABH that uses FIS in the ablation test if MathWorks changes FIS (fuzzy inference system) handling in future releases.

 (ii).
 The file path fis = readfis('C:\Users\user\Desktop\IGABH\Adaptivealpha.fis')  in IGABH_Algorithm.m and other variants of  IGABH that uses FIS in the ablation test also needs to be updated.
-For example, if the IGABH repository is stored in the Downloads folder :

-fis = readfis('C:\Users\user\Downloads\IGABH\Adaptivealpha.fis')or if  the IGABH repository is stored on Desktop on a different computer under another user account (e.g., Lydia), fis = readfis('C:\Users\Lydia\Desktop\IGABH\Adaptivealpha.fis').
+For example, if the IGABH repository is stored in the Downloads folder : fis = readfis('C:\Users\user\Downloads\IGABH\Adaptivealpha.fis') OR if the IGABH repository is stored on Desktop on a different computer under another user account (e.g., Lydia), fis = readfis('C:\Users\Lydia\Desktop\IGABH\Adaptivealpha.fis').

 4.Experimental Protocol
 All experiments were conducted under the identical conditions given below to ensure fair comparison among all algorithms:
 Parameter	                                         Value
 Population Size	                                    50
 Maximum Iterations	                               2,000
 Independent Runs	                                   30
 Stopping Criterion	                            Max iterations reached Number of CEC benchmark functions tested      23 unconstrained functions Number of engineering problems tested	        2 Constrained problems

 Benchmark definitions are provided in:
 ■ fun_info.m (CEC benchmark functions)